- Home

 - Wellness Programme – Includes yoga and meditation that is scientifically proven to reduce stress hormones, improve mental clarity and promote overall wellness.

-What Makes The Dawn the Best Trauma and PTSD Retreat in Thailand
+What Sets The Dawn Apart as a Trauma and PTSD Retreat in Thailand

 -

-The only CARF-accredited treatment facility in Asia putting us on par with top centres in the US - ensuring we abide by international standards in trauma-informed care, safety, and client support.
+The only CARF-accredited treatment facility in Asia, a mark of premium treatment centres in the US - ensuring adherence to international standards in trauma-informed care, safety, and client support.

 -